1. Viability scan (Early Pregnancy Scan)

-This scan is carried out from 11 weeks to 13 weeks and six days.
+This scan is carried out between 11 weeks to 13 weeks+6 days.
 The scan is usually performed transabdominally but in a few cases it may be necessary to do the examination transvaginally.

 Aims of the nuchal scan

-- To assess the risks of Down’s syndrome and other chromosomal abnormalities.
-Each woman will be given an estimate of her individual risk for this pregnancy.
-This is calculated by taking into account the age of the mother, measurement of two hormones in the mother’s blood and the scan findings of nuchal translucency thickness, nasal bone, blood flow through the fetal heart and ductus venosus and fetal abnormalities.
+To assess the risks of Down’s syndrome and other chromosomal abnormalities.
+Every woman will be given an estimate of her individual risk for the pregnancy.
+This is calculated by taking into account her age, measurement of two hormones in the her blood and the scan findings of nuchal translucency thickness, nasal bone, blood flow through the fetal heart and ductus venosus and fetal abnormalities.
 Parents will receive full counselling concerning the significance of these risks and the various options for further investigations including invasive testing or the Harmony test.

 3. Anomaly scan

-- This is a detailed scan at 20-24 weeks of pregnancy.
+- This is a detailed scan done between 20-24 weeks of pregnancy.

-- During the scan we examine each part of the fetal body, determine the position of the placenta, assess the amount of amniotic fluid, and measure fetal growth.
+- During the scan, we examine each part of the fetal body, determine the position of the placenta, assess the amount of amniotic fluid, and measure the fetal growth.
 Special attention is paid to the brain, face, spine, heart, stomach, bowel, kidneys and limbs.